Frequently Asked Questions

 A: Yes, there is no law establishing the maximum number of hours an employee can be assigned to work.
 Supervisors have the right to assign these hours.
 As an employee relations matter, we advise telling employees as soon as possible and rotating overtime among willing, qualified employees.

 A: Some of them.
-Hours 31-40 should be submitted on a timeslip at straight time.
-Only the two hours above 40 would be added to the timeslip at time and one-half.
+Hours 31-40 should be submitted on a Change Form 101 as a data change/status change.
+Only the two hours above 40 would be overtime.
+Those 2 hours would be entered by the department in the HE Time Entry screen.

 Q: A non-exempt employee in this department didn't ask me if they could work overtime, but now they tell me they have.
 Can I refuse to pay?